il8677/secchat/README_alt.md

 ## PLEASE NOTE
 1. The web client gets the TTP certificate from the server via HTTP request, this is obviously unsafe, and could be forged by the server.
 In a real situation the CA would be a real one that systems have access to anyway.
 This only affects verifying the certificates other users (which does have implications for the other security measures), but I could not think of a proper way to distribute this certificate to the webclient, but since the native client is assumed to have safe access to it, I assumed that serving it from the server would also be an OK shortcut, and it could be assumed that the server is unable to forge the CA for whatever reason.
 2. Registration is not possible using the web interface, one must log in with a user created from the CLI.
 This is because registration requires the generation of an RSA key pair and the signing from the TTP, and from a web interface there is no simple way to access the ttp script.

+## Implementation
+The websockets API encodes outgoing messages in JSON, sending it to the web client.
+The web client sends direct bytes, which are read into an api_msg.
+The difference in the ways messages are conveyed is because formatting json is much easier than parsing it.